rodrigopex/Scoreloop-Samples/CoreNative/readme.txt

 system, make some API calls and receive data in callbacks.

 =========================================================================
-This repository contains three sample applications:
+This repository contains two sample applications:
  - Managed: Eclipse toolchain used to build, configurable through Project Properties dialog
  - Makefile: Builds with a Makefile, allows you to tweak all build settings